-Program-Specific Minimum Admission Requirements University 1 A minimum average of 70% over the following, with no less than 60% in each course: English 40S Mathematics 40S Two academic 40S courses Should students not meet the above requirements, they will automatically be considered for Limited Admission.Limited AdmissionLimited Admission is open to Canadian citizens and permanent residents only.
-Some registration restrictions and performance standards will apply, and additional academic supports and services will be provided.Limited AdmissionA minimum average of 65% over the following, with no less than 55% in each course:Eimited AdmissionLimited Admission is open to Canadian citizens and permanent residents only.
-Some registration restrictions and performance standards will apply, and additional academic supports and services will be provided.Eimited Admission FACULTY/COLLEGE E DEGREE PROGRAM PROGRAM-SPECIFIC MINIMUM ADMISSION REQUIREMENTS Faculty of Agricultural Agribusiness, Bachelor of Science in each course: % over the following, with no less than 60% and Food Sciences Agriculture , Bachelor of Science (Agronomy, Animal Systems, or Plant Biotechnology majors available) English 40S Applied Mathema Two academic 40 atics 40S or Pre-Calculus Mathematics 40S)S courses Agroecology , Bachelor of Science Food Science, Bachelor of Science Human Nutritional Sciences, Bachelor of Science
+Program-specific Minimum Aumission Requirements University 1 A minimum average of 70% over the following, with no less than 60% in each course: English 40S Mathematics 40S Two academic 40S courses Should students not meet the above requirements, they will automatically be considered for Limited Admission.
+Limited Admission is open to Canadian citizens and performance standards will apply, and additional academic supports and services will be provided.
+Limited Admice and performance standards will apply, and additional academic 40S courses FACULTY/COLLEGE DEGREE PROGRAM PROGRAM-SPECIFIC MINIMUM ADMISSION REQUIREMENTS MINIMUM ADMISSION REQUIREMENTS Faculty of Agricultural Agribusiness , Bachelor of Science in each course: % over the following, with no less than 60% and Food Sciences Agriculture, Bachelor of Science (Agronomy, Animal Systems, or Plant Biotechnology majors available) English 40S Applied Mathematics 40S or Pre-Calculus Math Two academic 40S courses Agroecology, Bachelor of Science Food Science, Bachelor of Science Human Nutritional Sciences, Bachelor of Science